 Angelina was discovered by the president of the Information Channel at Hunan TV (aka Hunan Broadcasting System).
 Her passion in the finance industry was triggered by “Stock Market Live”, the 1st daily live stock market program in the Information TV Channel, which was hosted by Angelina.

-After her first TV program’s success, Angelina became the on-air-broadcaster of “Information Café”, which was aired Monday through Friday, providing Chinese stock information during Hunan news morning show; providing mid-day market updates and 3 PM market closing report.
+After her first TV program’s success, Angelina became the on-air-broadcaster of “Information Café”, which aired Monday through Friday, providing Chinese stock information during Hunan news morning shows; providing mid-day market updates and 3 PM market closing reports.

 Simultaneously, Angelina was also an on-air-broadcaster of the following TV programs: